 A helicopter run by a tour company in New York City plunged into the East River Sunday night, killing all five passengers on board.
-The pilot, name, was able to escape by holding on a raft.
+The pilot, Richard Vance, was able to escape by holding on a raft.

 Two passengers were initially reported as dead at a news conference, with three fighting for their lives.

 It was later reported that all five passengers had tragically perished, according to the NY Daily News.